mattermost/docs/source/install/self-managed-changelog.md

 ### Important Upgrade Notes

 - Added a new index on ``Posts(OriginalId)``.
 For a database with 11.8 million posts, on a machine with a i7-11800H CPU (8 cores, 16 threads), 32GiB of RAM and SSD, the index creation takes 98.51s on MYSQL and 2.6s on PostgreSQL.
-Database tables will be locked during index creation.
-To avoid locking the database tables, admins can create the index manually before performing the upgrade using the following non-blocking query: ``CREATE INDEX CONCURRENTLY idx_posts_original_id ON Posts(OriginalId);``.
-Admins managing servers with fewer posts may prefer that the migration process create the index, and accept that tables will be locked until the migration is complete.
+The ``Posts`` database table will be locked during index creation.
+To avoid locking the ``Posts`` table in PostgreSQL databases, admins can create the index manually before performing the upgrade using the following non-blocking query: ``CREATE INDEX CONCURRENTLY idx_posts_original_id ON Posts(OriginalId);``.
+Admins managing servers with fewer posts may prefer that the migration process create the index, and accept that ``Post`` table will remain locked until the migration is complete.

 **IMPORTANT:** If you upgrade from a release earlier than v7.8, please read the other [Important Upgrade Notes](/upgrade/important-upgrade-notes.html).